Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 10.
 For...of Loops
 The function appendToEachArrayValue is modified to use ES6’s for...of
 ## Task 11.
 Iterator
 Returns an object created from parameters
+## Task 12.
+Let's create a report object
+A function that returns an object conataining a data on all departments and a list of employees in that department.